ibm-cloud-architecture/refarch-kc/analysis/readme.md

 Retailer |Receive shipped goods on time, on date contracted with manufacturer <br>Receive assurance that temperature sensitive goods have remained with bounds| Late delivery may miss market opportunity <br> long delivery time makes market opportunitiy prediction more difficult
 Manufacturer |Good enough estimates of shipment times from Shipment Company to close sale and delivery with Retailer<br>Pickup of containers by land transporter <br> Timely delivery of container to Retailer as contracted with Shipment company <br> Able to get information on current location and state of container in transit| Contract with Shipment company will include timing estimates and penalty clauses <br> must update Retailer as sonn as schedule changes known <br> Must receive and communicate to retailer assurance on history of temperature sensitive goods
 Shipping Company |Provide good enough estimates of shipment time to close shipment contract with Manufacturer<br>Execute shipment contracts on time profitably ( with minimal cost)|Fixed ship and itinerary schedule <br> variability in ship leg travel times and costs <br> variability in port congestion and load / unload times at dock <br> variability in Land transport timings
-Land Transporter |Pick up and drop off containers at times and locations agreed with Shipment company |May be short notice requests
+Land Transporter |Pick up and drop off containers at times and locations agreed with Shipment company |May be short notice requests <br> may actually use bids in a market to resolve at lowest cost best response etc.
 Port Dock Operator |Load and unload containers from docked ship as specified by Shipping Company with minimal time and effort <br> free up dock asset quickly to become available for next ship | Highly complex sequence of operation in Dockyard to be coordinated to minimize effort and time
 Customs Officer|Clear containers for export and assess duty on import containers|Depends on quality of manifest and certification of origin documentation for each container from Manufacturer
 ### MVP Hills